rah003/neat-tweaks/README.md

 Neat Tweaks for Editors changes default theme of Magnolia to give editors more freedom when working with Magnolia.
 You can use one or both of the modules.

+If you want to see tweaks delivered by module at work, please have a look at [Neat Tweaks for Developers](https://www.youtube.com/playlist?list=PLiOUpSP0-2XA_s1cO6Ao_u46-qnCIxja4) or [Neat Tweaks for Editors](https://www.youtube.com/playlist?list=PLiOUpSP0-2XA76i00oeyInVkuWW7TN5UT).

 License
 -------